n0kovo/awesome-password-cracking/README.md

 ## John the Ripper
 *[John the Ripper](https://github.com/openwall/john) is "an Open Source password security auditing and password recovery tool available for many operating systems."
 The following are projects directly related to John the Ripper in one way or another.*

-- [BitCracker](https://github.com/e-ago/bitcracker) - BitCracker is the first open source password cracking tool for memory units encrypted with BitLocker.- [BitCracker](https://github.com/e-ago/bitcracker) - BitCracker is the first open source password cracking tool for memory units encrypted with BitLocker.
+- [BitCracker](https://github.com/e-ago/bitcracker) - BitCracker is the first open source password cracking tool for memory units encrypted with BitLocker.
 - [johnny](https://github.com/openwall/johnny) - GUI frontend to John the Ripper.